maxiboom1/Octopus-connect/README.md

 ## Change-log

+### V.0.0.6

+- Created storyMove complex function.
+Now its updates only the cache, need to update also sql.
+- Added new methods to cache module, and also removed some old.
+- Adapted application to MOS V.2.8.5
+- Fixed bug that on story modify its not stores story order.
+- Added bool property "debug" in appconfig - to disable annoying logs on load.

 ### V.0.0.5

 - Story REPLACE event complete.
 The strategy is straight&forward for now - overwrite the whole story, including items with replaced story.
 Thats means all the items order changes handling is included.
+- Did you know?
+You can open terminal in editor area - and then take it out to other screen as separate instance.
+How did we lived before that?
+To create the terminal: Open vs-cmd (cntl+shift+p), and type "create new terminal in editor area" .
+I also created shortcut to call it (cntl+shift+`)

 ### V.0.0.4